StamusNetworks/stamus_for_splunk/README.md

 ## Version 0.9.3

 - CIM 4.x compatibility
 - keys option added to snhostfilter for easy cross source filtering
+- rename all commands with a sn prefix for better completion
-- performance optimization of dashboards
+- performance optimizations of dashboards

 ## Version 0.9.2